scottlamb/moonfire-nvr/guide/install.md

    * If a file is open when it is deleted (such as if a HTTP client is downloading it), it stays around until the file is closed.
 Moonfire NVR currently doesn't account for this.

+The sample files directory can be set or changed using:

+    $ moonfire-nvr config --samples-dir=/path/to/samples/dir

 When finished, start the daemon: